-Goods and services liable to VAT are known as ‘taxable supplies’.
+Taxable supplies are goods and services liable to VAT.
 Once registered you must charge VAT on all taxable supplies.

-VAT doesn’t apply to everything.
-Supplies which are specifically not subject to VAT are referred to as ‘exempt’ and include: insurance, financial services, postal services, health and education, although there are exceptions in every category.
+VAT is not applicable to everything.
+Supplies not subject to VAT exempted.
+These include insurance, financial services, postal services, health, and education.
+Exceptions lie in every category.

-The amount of VAT payable to Revenue and Customs is the difference between your output tax on your sales and input tax on your purchases.
-If input tax is greater than output tax, a refund may be owed.
-The VAT due is normally payable each quarter following the submission of a VAT return, although under certain schemes the payments can be made monthly.
+The amount of VAT payable to Revenue and Customs is the difference between your output tax on your sales.
+Your input tax on your purchases also qualifies.
+If input tax is greater than output tax, a refund is undeniable.
+VAT is payable each quarter following the submission of a VAT return.
+Under certain schemes, expect to pay monthly.

 Should you register?

-If your taxable turnover is below £85,000 (from 1 April 2017) you don’t have to register but you may be eligible to apply for ‘voluntary registration’.
+You must, if your taxable turnover is below £85,000 ( between April 2017).
+You don’t have to register but you’re eligible to apply for ‘voluntary registration’.

 There can be advantages in registering such as…

-- potential savings if your supplies are zero rated but you can still reclaim VAT on your purchases;
+- Count on potential savings if your supplies are zero-rated.
+You can still reclaim VAT on purchases.

-- potential savings if you mainly supply other VAT registered businesses who don’t mind being charged VAT and you can then still reclaim VAT on your purchases.
+- Potential savings if you supply other VAT registered businesses.
+Count on these to have VAT charged on these. and you can then still reclaim VAT on your purchases.

-This does however have to be weighed up against the hassle factor of completing VAT returns, and paying the VAT due every quarter.
-If you supply the general public you will probably not want to register as this simply puts your prices up by the rate of VAT.
+Weigh against the hassle factor, and complete VAT returns every quarter.
+If you supply the general public, you want to register as this puts your prices up by the rate of VAT.

 There are various VAT schemes, mainly for small businesses…

-- Cash accounting – If your taxable turnover is under £1,350,000 a year you can arrange to account for VAT on the basis of cash received and paid, rather than the invoice date or time of supply.
+- Cash accounting – You can arrange to account for VAT on the basis of cash received and paid if your taxable turnover is under £1,350,000 a year.
+Instead of waiting for ab invoice date or time of supply.

-- Annual accounting – You can complete one VAT return per year rather that four if your turnover is under £1,350,000.
-You must also make nine payments on account throughout the year, and a balancing payment with the VAT return.
+- Annual accounting – You can complete one VAT return per year rather than four if your turnover is under £1,350,000.
+You must also make nine payments on account throughout the year.
+A balancing payment with the VAT return is also inevitable.

-- Flat rate scheme – This is for businesses with a turnover of under £150,000 and saves on administration as you just pay a set percentage of your VAT inclusive turnover based on your business sector rather than accounting for VAT on each individual “in and out”.
+- Flat rate scheme – This is for businesses with a turnover of under £150,000.
+It saves on administration.
+You have to pay a set percentage of your VAT.
+This includes turnover based on your business sector rather than accounting for VAT.
+This excludes any “in and out”.
 It can also reduce the VAT you pay in some situations.

-- Retail schemes – These apply to retailers and offer an alternative if it’s not practical to issue invoices for a large number of supplies direct to the public.
+- Retail schemes – These apply to retailers and offer an alternative.
+It’s not practical to issue invoices for a large number of supplies direct to the public.

 VAT Annual Accounting